Duration

 Program Learning Outcomes

-• Practise general educational knowledge such as languages, research skills, business and psychological principles to apply them in their respective profession.
+• Practise general educational knowledge, such as languages, research skills, and business and psychological principles, and apply them in their respective professions.

-• Develop English proficiency level to communicate effectively using art and design terminology.
+• Develop English proficiency to communicate effectively using art and design terminology.

-• Apply art and design elements and principles to create artworks.
+• Apply art and design elements and principles to create artwork.

 • Develop historical and theoretical knowledge to understand the philosophical background within the field.